 All I get is a whirling “Loading” messages for Simple Files, what happened?

 This generally indicates that another plugin is conflicting with Simple Files due to heavy use of JQuery or AJAX code.
 Simple Files uses the “no conflict” JQuery function to avoid issues, but other plugins that don’t use this could cause Simple Files to hang.
 Deactivate all other plugins (including setting to a default theme to be sure that doesn’t contain bad JQuery/AJAX also), and retest Simple Files.
 It should work.
 Then reactivate other plugins one by one until you have found the problem plugin.
 As per our terms and conditions, we can not support conflicts with the thousands of (sometimes badly coded) 3rd party plugins available on the market.
 You simply have to deactivate other plugins that cause the conflicts.

 Developers may wish to troubleshoot by “Viewing Source” (in Chrome right click and select “Inspect element” and then click on “Sources”) or similar in your browser to check for plugins or themes that reference direct calls to JQuery which are not native to WordPress (e.g Google’s API or CDN).
 Simple Files does it the right way by referencing jquery through WordPress which prevents conflicts since the default in WordPress is to run it in the “No Conflict” mode.
-Other plugins or themes (via the functions.php file for example) can do it directly which causes problems and is not native to WordPress.
+Other plugins or themes (via the header.php or functions.php file for example) can call JQuery directly which causes problems and is not native to WordPress.
+You will be able to see this by right clicking and Viewing Source of your document.
 This is not good, since they can load old or corrupt versions or versions that do not enable the no conflict mode.

 Can I have my employees add custom HTML and biographies to the Employee Directory?